 Workload: Two midterm exams will be held in regularly scheduled class time.
+You must take the exam during your section time - no switching sections will be permitted.

-- Wednesday, October 16 - Monday, December 9. - Material covered: Exams will cover the material examined in class and during guest lectures, the class notes, the cases, the practice problems, and the required readings.
-Exam 2 is not cumulative in content, but assumes proficiency in basic skills taught in the first portion of the class. - What you can bring in: The exams are closed-book, but you are allowed to bring one 8.5 x 11" piece of paper (double-sided) of notes into each exam.
+- Wednesday, October 15 - Monday, December 8.

+Material covered: Exams will cover the material examined in class and during guest lectures, the class notes, the cases, the practice problems, and the required readings.
+Exam 2 is not cumulative in content, but assumes proficiency in basic skills taught in the first portion of the class.

+What you can bring in: The exams are closed-book, but you are allowed to bring one 8.5 x 11" piece of paper (double-sided) of notes into each exam.
 You will need to bring a financial calculator to the exams.
-You will not be allowed to use a computer. - Exam seating: Seats will be randomly assigned on exam days. - Passing the exams: Both exams must be passed in order to receive a passing grade for the course. - Exam makeups: Exams must be taken at the assigned time.
-If you cannot attend class on the exam dates, please drop the class now.
+You will not be allowed to use a computer.

+Exam seating: Seats will be randomly assigned on exam days.

+Passing the exams: Both exams must be passed in order to receive a passing grade for the course.

+Exam makeups: Exams must be taken at the assigned time.
+If you know in advance that you will not be able to attend class on the exam dates, do not take this class.
 Make-ups are not given unless you have a Wharton Dean's Office-approved excuse.
 For a medical excuse, you must have been admitted for treatment by student health services or the hospital, or have a doctor's note explaining that you were incapacitated.
 Being seen is not enough.

+Class evaluations:

+Class evaluation questionnaires periodically will be posted on Canvas.
+I use these questionnaires to improve the course in subsequent years.
+You are awarded a participation grade based on how many questionnaires you fill out.